brianarciga1/Typing-Program-Game/README.md

   * Observer will be used to keep track of users on a leader board.
 Users will be ranked based on their typing efficiency.
     * There would be three main functions.
 Users will have the option to add and reset their scores.
     * Users should also be able to return the score for the top users.
+    * A leaderboard object would contain child Score (name TBD) objects and would change and return results based on test results and score queries.
  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)